oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-target-db/prepare-target-db.md

 1. Establish connection to target database.

-   Please follow below steps to establish connection to target database using sqlplus.
+   Please follow below steps to establish connection to target database using SQLPLUS.

    Login to target database server using Public IP and ssh key.